 - the ignition must be in the ON position,

-- the headlamp control is set to OFF or parking lamp position and
+- the headlamp control is in the OFF or parking lamp position and

 - the parking brake must be disengaged.

 Always remember to turn on your headlamps at dusk or during inclement weather.
-The Daytime Running Lamp (DRL) system does not activate with your tail lamps and generally may not provide adequate lighting during these conditions.
+The Daytime Running Lamp (DRL) system does not activate the tail lamps and generally may not provide adequate lighting during these conditions.
 Failure to activate your headlamps under these conditions may result in a collision.

-High beams ≣◯
+High beams ≣○

-Push the lever toward the instrument panel to activate.
-Pull the lever towards you to deactivate.
+Pull the lever towards you to activate.
+Pull the lever towards you again to deactivate.